neumino/neumino.github.io/movies.md

-### Black Box
+### The Boys in the Band
-*Released on 2020-10-06, vote average 6.7*
+*Released on 2020-09-30, vote average 6.9*

-After losing his wife and memory in a car accident, a single father undergoes an experimental treatment that makes him question who he really is.
+New York, 1968.
+At a birthday party, a surprise guest and a drunken game leave seven gay friends reckoning with unspoken feelings and buried truths.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/nj6JIzrIzxk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/862Pb9oDDAo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>